Skip to main content

 </Response>

-An empty Response element is valid but doesn't perform any actions.
-The call will simply continue without any instructions.
-Typically, you'd use this for call events where no action is needed.
+An empty Response element is valid but performs no actions.
+The call continues without any instructions.
+Use this for call events where no action is needed.

 Start your XML documents with <?xml version="1.0" encoding="UTF-8"?> to ensure proper parsing and character encoding.